boalang/study-template/README.md

 All information about what queries to run and where to download output is stored in the `study-config.json` file.
-This file is used to automatically create a `Makefile.jobs` with make targets for each output file.
+This file is used to automatically create a `Makefile.study` with make targets for each output file.

 All Boa queries must reside under the `boa/` folder.
 There are two sub-folders under the query folder: `queries` and `snippets`.  `queries` is where you store